CORPORATE INVESTMENT TIMES Interview

 She has lived in 12 countries around the world, many of them developing countries, traveled to 50+ countries so far, is a multiple postgraduate degree holder and survivor, and has a zest for life and giving back, making a difference top-down.

-Her tailored collaborations address the urgent need for agility and creative, interdisciplinary, applicable practical solutions to increase resilience on leadership levels and to engineer effective steps to achieve successful outcomes.
+Her tailored collaborations address the urgent need for agility and creative, interdisciplinary, applicable practical solutions to increase resilience on leadership levels and to engineer practical steps to achieve successful outcomes.

-The year 2020 changed the course of mankind, history and politics forever, and as the world is just about to move on from the pandemic experiences over the last 2 1⁄2 years, we are struggling with faster-changing economies, crises, natural disasters, uncertainties, highly unstable political landscapes, and the rapidly growing generational gap in our value- and belief systems.
+The year 2020 changed the course of mankind, history, and politics forever.
+As the world is just about to move on from the pandemic experiences of the last 2 1⁄2 years, we are struggling with faster-changing economies, crises, natural disasters, uncertainties, highly unstable political landscapes, and the rapidly growing generational gap in our value and belief systems.

 COVID-19 has transformed our lives completely.
-Countries and their populations have to deal with massive changes in adaptation and execution in how we live our lives.
+Countries and their populations must deal with massive changes in adaptation and execution in how we live our lives.

 Increased automation with technology in various sectors led to mitigating infection risks while retaining productivity.
-We witnessed a fast development and the adaptation of online platforms for shopping, the shift to wireless cash, entire processes, activities, and requirements being moved onto apps, and the rapid expansion of online course content and communication platforms.
+We witnessed the fast development and adaptation of online shopping platforms, the shift to wireless cash, the movement of entire processes, activities, and requirements onto apps, and the rapid expansion of online course content and communication platforms.

-Humans are rooted in personal connection, yet our interactions had to be transferred and our entire lifestyle moved online to platforms of choice.
-Virtual education due to closed schools became a must, skill-based virtual training to succeed or help prospective employees find appropriate alternative positions became a requirement for the workplace.
-One-on-one online interactions in the adult development space proved to be highly agile, efficient, effective and save time, resources, and energy.
+Humans are rooted in personal connection, yet our interactions have to be transferred, and our entire lifestyle has moved online to platforms of choice.
+Virtual education due to closed schools became a must, and skill-based virtual training to succeed or help prospective employees find appropriate alternative positions became a requirement for the workplace.
+One-on-one online interactions in adult development proved to be highly agile, efficient, and effective and save time, resources, and energy.

 For the first time, the majority of people worldwide became aware of and fully acknowledged the impact of mental health on our well-being.
-Awareness set in for the need to work on our coping skills and self-awareness if we wanted to keep up with our fast-changing life conditions.
-Personal shortcomings and weaknesses became glaringly clear under the lockdown situation when compensation behavior and mental health issues became prominent to endure stress factors over extended periods of time.
+Awareness set in for the need to work on our coping skills and self-awareness to keep up with our fast-changing life conditions.
+Personal shortcomings and weaknesses became glaringly clear under the lockdown situation when compensation behavior and mental health issues became prominent to endure stress factors over extended periods.

-The transition forces companies to re-evaluate their long-term staffing needs and reduce infrastructure costs.
-The benefits of work-from-home where possible for the employees are attractive, including increased schedule flexibility and more time spent with their families.
-The previously laughed-upon work-from-home option suddenly concerned a large majority of the working population.
+The transition forces companies to reevaluate their long-term staffing needs and reduce infrastructure costs.
+The benefits of working from home, where possible for employees, are attractive, including increased schedule flexibility and more time spent with their families.
+The previously laughed-upon work-from-home option suddenly concerned most of the working population.
 The required adaptation and learning curve to online life was steep and highly challenging for most.
-The growing ubiquity of internet access and mobile data made the educational disparities present.
+The growing ubiquity of internet access and mobile data has created educational disparities.

-We cannot change the course of history nor the behavior of others, but we can learn effective approaches for more sustainability, not just for our mental health but also for increased productivity in the workforce under challenging circumstances.
+We cannot change the course of history nor the behavior of others.
+Still, we can learn practical approaches for more sustainability, not just for our mental health but also for increased productivity in the workforce under challenging circumstances.

-Engineering the outcomes that we are looking for requires increased levels of awareness and accountability on what we need to look at, how we can efficiently address the most urgent topics, and how we can make a real difference, not just to ourselves, but to our families, our workspace, and the environment.
+Engineering the outcomes we are looking for requires increased awareness and accountability about what we need to look at, how we can efficiently address the most urgent topics, and how we can make a real difference, not just to ourselves but to our families, our workspace, and the environment.

-Applying proven, highly effective systems and processes to problem-solving skills that do deliver results saves us enormous amounts of time, resources, and energy.
-In an ever faster-moving world, we simply cannot afford to sit back and insist on how it has been done.
+Applying proven, highly effective systems and processes to problem-solving skills that deliver results saves us enormous amounts of time, resources, and energy.
+In an ever-faster-moving world, we simply cannot afford to sit back and insist on how it has been done.

 Adaption is not a choice but a survival requirement.